1946–47 Boston Celtics season: Regular season

 On November 5, the Celtics played their first game at the Boston Arena in front of 4,329 fans.
-The game would be delayed for an hour when the wooden backboard was damaged after a practice dunk during warm-ups.
+The game would be delayed for an hour when the wooden backboard was damaged after a practice shot (not a slam dunk) from Chuck Connors occurred during warm-ups, with the team getting their spare backboard from the occupied (at that point in time) Boston Garden, which was hosting a rodeo show at the time.
+While the team tried to entertain the crowd with a three-on-three match of sorts with the single remaining backboard, by the time the spare backboard was installed, it was suggested that only half of the original crowd remained to actually watch the game properly.
 After the backboard was repaired, the Celtics lost to the Chicago Stags by a score 57–55.
-This would become the first-ever broken backboard in BAA/NBA History.
+This would become the first-ever broken backboard in BAA/NBA history.